-To avoid paying interest and getting into debt with payday loans, it can help to speak with close friends or family about borrowing cash in emergency situations.
+To avoid paying interest and getting into debt with payday loans there are alternative solutions, it can help to speak with close friends or family about borrowing cash in emergency situations.
 If you do choose to go down this route, be sure to discuss and decide with them a budget and repayment plan, and what the situation will be if you do repay them late.
 It is also essential to put this agreement into writing to avoid any disputes down the line.

 Most banks will allow you to add an authorised overdraft to your current account.
 Occasionally these can be relatively expensive, but it will still be cheaper than using a payday loan if you keep within the overdraft limit.
 It is vital to avoid unauthorised overdrafts as they will come with hefty charges and fines and can be challenging to get out of.

 If you are looking at getting a payday loan to cover daily essentials such as food and bills you might be eligible for help from your local welfare assistance scheme.
 These vary depending on the area but usually provide food banks, pre-payment cards or vouchers to help you get your essential items without getting into debt.